This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large saute pan, preheat it over medium-low heat until it feels hot, add 1.5 tbsp oil.
+• Preheat a large non-stick sauté pan over medium-low heat until it feels hot.
+Add 1.5 tablespoons of oil.

-• Add in the garlic, ginger, and chili pepper, and salt.
-Saute for 30 seconds.
+• Add the garlic, ginger, chili peppers, and salt.
+Sauté for about 30 seconds, until fragrant.

-• Add the tofu, sauce, and basil.
-Turn heat up to high and toss for 1 minute or until the sauce thickens.
+• Turn the heat to high and toss for about 1 minute, until the sauce thickens and coats the eggplant and tofu.

-• Transfer to a large serving plate.
-Serve warm with steamed rice.
+• Transfer to a large serving plate and serve warm with steamed rice.

 Notes

-• Italian eggplant or graffiti eggplant also works well for this dish.
-Slice them into roughly 2.5 to 3-inch spears.
-When pan frying, add 1 more minute per side to cook because their skin is thicker than Chinese eggplant.
+• Eggplant options: Italian eggplant or graffiti eggplant also works.
+Slice into 2.5 to 3-inch spears and add about 1 more minute per side when pan-frying.

-• Chili pepper substitutes: You can also use 1 whole Thai red chili pepper or 1 red Fresno pepper, sliced with seeds removed.
+• Chili pepper substitutes: Use 1 whole Thai red chili pepper or 1 red Fresno pepper, sliced with the seeds removed.

-• Make-ahead: You can make the tofu puffs 1 day ahead, let them cool, and store in the fridge.
+• Make-ahead: You can make the tofu puffs 1 day ahead.
+Let them cool completely, then store them in the fridge.

-• Store in an airtight container in the fridge for up to 4 days.
-Reheat in a microwave on medium for 1 minute
+• Storage and reheating: Store leftovers in an airtight container in the fridge for up to 4 days.
+Reheat in the microwave on medium for 1 minute, or until warmed through.

 Nutrition